prody/ProDy/doc/examples/dynamics/enm/anm.rst

 Build Hessian matrix
 -------------------------------------------------------------------------------

-We instantiate an :class:`ANM` instance:
+We instantiate an :class:`~.ANM` instance:

 >>> anm = ANM('p38 ANM analysis')

-Then, build the Hessian matrix by passing selected atoms (351 Cα's) to :meth:`ANM.buildHessian` method:
+Then, build the Hessian matrix by passing selected atoms (351 Cα's) to :meth:`.ANM.buildHessian` method:

 >>> anm.buildHessian(calphas)

-We can get a copy of the Hessian matrix using :meth:`ANM.getHessian` method:
+We can get a copy of the Hessian matrix using :meth:`.ANM.getHessian` method:

 >>> print( anm.getHessian().round(3) ) # doctest: +ELLIPSIS
 [[ 9.959 -3.788  0.624 ...,  0.
 0. 0.   ]